matthew-cheney/crowd-sorting-single-threaded/readMe.md

 Crowd Sorting is an open-source web app for sorting items by holistic binary comparisons.
 It utilizes Adaptive Comparative Judgment to minimize judgments and maximize accuracy.

-Crowd Sorting is being developed by the Digital Humanities Department at Brigham Young University.
+Crowd Sorting is being developed by the Digital Humanities Department at Brigham Young University, funded by the BYU Center for Language Studies.

 ## Installing Crowd Sorting